Your Guide to Butler’s Pantries & Kitchen Cabinets

 A good butler’s pantry is easily concealed when you need it to be – and a good door is key for this.

-Consider whether a sliding door or traditional door would work better in your space – if you go for the latter option, opt for a door that opens into the pantry rather than into the kitchen to preserve your workflow and precious space.
+Consider whether a sliding door or traditional door would work better in your space.
+If you go for the latter option, opt for a door that opens into the pantry rather than into the kitchen to preserve your workflow and precious space.

 2. Apply design principles

-We’ve written before about how principles like the golden triangle can help improve functionality in your kitchen – and a butler’s pantry works much the same.
+We’ve written before about how principles like the golden triangle can help improve functionality in your kitchen, and a butler’s pantry works much the same.

 Of the elements you’re going to place in this space, imagine how you’ll be using them – this will impact the placement of these items.

 For example, if you have a second sink in your pantry, you’ll want the dishwasher close by to stack those dishes after entertaining and keep them out of your guests’ view.
+This should also be adjacent to your kitchen cabinets, so it’s easy to then put your dishes away.

 If putting one of your main work triangle elements in the butler’s pantry – like the fridge, for example – ensure it’s still within reasonable walking distance from the other two elements.